Michael McLendon: Early life and education

-McLendon was born in Dallas, Texas and later moved to Tennessee, where he attended Oakhaven Baptist Academy in Memphis.
+McLendon was born on November 14, 1963, in Dallas, Texas.
+He later moved to Tennessee, where he attended Oakhaven Baptist Academy in Memphis.
 He graduated from Northwest Mississippi Community College and Memphis State University.
+While a student at Memphis State, he worked as an assistant golf professional at a golf course.

 Career

-McLendon worked as an insurance agent for Farm Bureau Insurance of Mississippi for 19 years, before later joining Lipscomb & Pitts Insurance in 2013.
-In the same year, he ran for the Hernando City Council and became a councilmember for Ward 4.
+McLendon worked as an insurance agent for Farm Bureau Insurance of Mississippi for 19 years in a Hernando-based office.
+He later joined Lipscomb & Pitts Insurance in mid-2013, working in their Memphis office as an insurance producer.
+In the same year, he ran for the Hernando City Council for Ward 4 and unseated the incumbent councillor in the primary election by 20 votes; he was uncontested in the general election.
+He saw sworn into office by Bobby Chamberlin in July 2013.